Accessibility links

 Please ensure that your child has their bus pass before they leave home every day.
 It is essential that your child knows what to do in the event they have forgotten or lost their pass and are refused travel.
 This could be returning home, telephoning you as the parent/carer or going to a relative’s home.
 If a pupil is refused entry onto a school bus because they do not have a valid pass, it is a parent’s responsibility to ensure that they get to school.

-Please talk to your child about maintaining social distancing, hygiene and good behaviour when using school transport.
+Please talk to your child about good behaviour when using school transport.
 It is very important that children board and alight any school transport calmly and safely and remain seated at all times.

 Any instruction from the bus driver or an escort (where provided) should be followed.
-Any poor behaviour will not be tolerated and any child who puts another occupant at risk may lose their entitlement to free transport.
+Any poor behaviour will not be tolerated and any child who puts their own or another occupant at risk may lose their entitlement to free transport.

 Nursery pupils benefit from dedicated vehicles and therefore it is not possible for older siblings in Reception year or above, to travel on dedicated nursery vehicles.